 - Whether or not the student has access to the course, program, service, or activity without an accommodation.

 - Whether or not essential elements of the course, program, service, activity, or facility are compromised by the accommodation.

 DRC staff members facilitate dialogue with all relevant parties until a reasonable outcome is achieved.

 Accommodations should not fundamentally alter the nature of a program, course, service and/or activity.
-Examples of accommodations that may not require such an alteration include: extended time for exams, reduced distraction testing room, use of a reader for exams, use of a note taker in the classroom, materials in an enlarged font, and textbooks in an alternative format.
+Examples of accommodations that may not require such an alteration include: extended time for exams, reduced distraction testing room, use of a reader for exams, copies of a peer's notes, materials in an enlarged font, and textbooks in an alternative format.

 While the instructor can choose to make any accommodation or alteration they deem appropriate, the DRC cannot require one that would be out of line with the goals and objectives of the course.
-For example, the instructor could decide to give the student an alternate assignment, such as a paper or project, as an alternate means of assessment.
-The DRC would never require that adjustment of an instructor.
+For example, while an instructor could decide to give the student an alternate assignment, such as a paper or project, as an alternate means of assessment, the DRC would never require that adjustment of an instructor.